Hanover-CS/HC17-DaltonMcCleery-SeniorProject/README.md

 - Database Folder with setup_db.sql, dbconnect.php, and dummy_server.php.
 - Login Folder with login.php, logout.php, signup.php, update_user.php, log_screen.html, signup_screen.html, and update_screen.html.
-- Library Folder with library_builder.php, chops_rudiments.php, and rudiment.php.
+- Library Folder with library_builder.php, rudiment_banner.php, chops_rudiments.php, and a subfolder Rudiment with rudiment.php, rudiment_info.php, and related_etudes.php.
-- Functions Folder with functions.php, student_class.php, content_class.php, and add_Favorites.php.
+- Functions Folder with functions.php, student_class.php, content_class.php, update_rudiment.php, and add_Favorites.php.
-- Templates Folder with thumbnail_audio, _video, and _etude templates, as well as a Cache subfolder.
+- Templates Folder with thumbnail_audio, _video, _etude, _rudiment, and _rudiment_pic templates, as well as a Cache subfolder.
-- Tests Folder with chops_tests.php, ...
+- Tests Folder with tests.php and test_info.php.
+- Documentation Folder with various subfolders and an index.html file.
 - The js, css, and bootstrap-3.3.7 folders for styling.
 - And finally, not in any folder, index.php, help.php, display_favorites.php and navbar.php.